Psychological health and safety change process

 Appropriateness is the degree to which the action’s relevant to your work situation and good for your organization.

 This would be an action compatible with your work demands and setting.
-Record on the Creating change worksheet why you feel the action’s appropriate.
+Record on your Creating change worksheet reasons you feel the action is appropriate.

 Acceptability